-Courses are edited by Greywolf (Philip Shallcrass) and written by experienced bards, ovates and Druids.
-They are designed to be accessible to an intelligent teenager coming to Druidry for the first time whilst containing enough depth and originality to appeal to those who may already have extensive knowledge and experience.
-Students with 30 or more years’ experience in Pagan traditions have said that they too are gaining fresh insight and inspiration from our courses.
+Courses are written by a team of bards, ovates and Druids with a couple of centuries of practical experience between them.
+They are edited by Greywolf (Philip Shallcrass), who is also a major contributor, drawing on his own 40 years as a Druid.
+Speaking of drawing, our courses include hundreds of full-colour illustrations.
+They are designed to be accessible to an intelligent teenager coming to Druidry for the first time whilst containing enough depth and originality to appeal to those who already have extensive knowledge and experience.
+Students with 30 or more years’ experience in Pagan traditions have said they are gaining fresh insight and inspiration from our courses.
 The Bardic, Ovate and Druid courses each offer their own path to enlightenment, while the three together provide a comprehensive guide to all aspects of the Druid path.
 Students may take as much time as they need to complete each course.
+Learning support is offered by our trusty group of volunteer tutors via e-mail or surface post.
 Transition between the three is by rite of passage.
 We trust that they will prove a valuable resource for the Druid community worldwide.

 Each course consists of six packages, each containing four booklets, available bi-monthly via the Paypal payment system.
-Learning support is offered by a small group of tutors via e-mail or surface post.
 Courses are offered in the form of downloadable pdf files.
 This format allows for interactive content to be included in the course booklets while reducing administration, printing and postage costs.